 What is the anticipated class size at Apex Community School?

-Apex is actively seeking to maintain no more than an average classroom size of 23 students per classroom.
+Apex is actively seeking to maintain an average teacher/staff to student ratio of 19 or less per classroom.

 Is the 2019/2020 school calendar available?